signag/raspi-cam-srv/docs/LiveScreen.md

 ## Layout

 ### Top Left Quarter
-This is the area where a Live stream is shown, except for phases when videos are recorded.
+This is the area where a Live stream is shown, except for phases when videos are recorded and when [Configuration](./Configuration.md) for Live View and Video are not compatible..

 ### Top Right Quarter
-This area allows selecting and configuration of all [Camera Controls](./CameraControls.md).
+This area allows selecting and configuration of all [Camera Controls](./CameraControls.md) supported by Picamera2.
 These are parameters which affect the characteristics of images and outputs of the camera and which can be modified while the camera is running.
 The menu row of this section groups the controls into several categories.

 ### Bottom Left Quarter